 Do this by having healthy options always available and not storing unhealthy foods at your house or in your office.
 You will be amazed by the lack of cravings and ease of struggle when you don’t have unhealthy options available.
 Cucumbers, zucchini, and other snacks become much more enticing when you don’t have other options available.

-Pack your fridge full of things you can throw into the blender to make a green smoothie, protein bars, vegetables.
+Pack your fridge full of things you can throw into the blender to make a green smoothie, things likevegetables, protein bars.
 You should also try peanut butter spread on a celery stick.
 Delicious and can keep hunger at bay for surprisingly long.